School Life

 Conflict Resolution

-At Whittier we believe that students should gradually develop the ability to resolve normal, everyday conflicts using the Peace Place steps.
+At Whittier we believe that students should gradually develop the ability to resolve typical, everyday conflicts using the Peace Place steps.

 Peace Place